Case Study: How One Workflow Fix Recovered 15% More Revenue for a Solo Provider

 - Dec 11, 2025

-A solo provider approached us for help with two tasks:
+A solo provider approached us for help with two critical tasks:

 The provider’s team had a long-standing workflow: paper superbills created daily, scanned, and faxed out whenever the front desk found time.
 Our goal was to take over smoothly without disrupting the provider’s comfort or the front office’s routine.